MontreTT/Data-analysis/data_transformation_projects/Data Transformation project 2/README.md

 But first we need to transform data to numeric format

-We reformat dollar columns "Average gross" , "Actual gross " , "Adjusted gross (in 2022 dollars)"
+We reformat dollar columns "Average gross" , "Actual gross in local currency  " , "Adjusted gross in dollars"

 <pre>
 for column in data.columns: